''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

-Along the north coast magnificent Great Black-headed Gulls sit proud amongst mixed flocks of Steppe and Caspian Gulls.
-Offshore, small colonies of Sooty Falcons occupy rocky islets.
-A boat trip will provide close views of dolphins and seabirds such as Persian Shearwater and Jouanin’s Petrel.
+Along the north coast, magnificent Great Black-headed Gulls sit proud amongst mixed flocks of Steppe and Caspian Gulls.
+A boat trip will provide close views of dolphins and seabirds such as Persian Shearwater and Red-necked Phalarope.
 Irrigated grasslands host many migrant and wintering birds, which attract hunting raptors including Pallid and Montagu’s Harrier.
-Small flocks of Sociable Plovers can be found in the crop fields.
+Small flocks of Sociable Plovers have recently been discovered wintering in the crop fields.

 The southern Dhofar region is influenced by the Indian monsoon, resulting in flora and fauna unique in Arabia.
 The birds here show both African and Arabian influences, with Bruce’s Green Pigeon, African Rock Bunting and African Paradise Flycatcher, alongside Arabian Warbler, South Arabian Wheatear and, with luck, Arabian Golden-winged Grosbeak.
 The localised Yemen Serin has become a regular sighting in the mountains here.

 From Salalah we will drive deep into the desert, for a one night stay at Thumrayt, to seek out the enigmatic Grey Hypocolius, as well as Arabian and Sand Partridge, and African Collared Dove.
 Small drinking pools attract flocks of sandgrouse including Crowned, Spotted and Lichtenstein’s.

 Oman is a safe, welcoming country, if anything somewhat old-fashioned in terms of good manners and public behaviour.
 We always look forward to returning, and this will be our thirteenth visit.